-2.10 Team Representation - No individual may be a Team Captain, Coach, firing member, or alternate firing member on more than one team in any one match.

-2.11 Open Teams- Teams may be comprised of members without restriction on residency or club membership.

-2.12 State Association Teams - Members, including Team Captain and Coach, of such teams must be bona fide residents of the State represented and individual members of the State Rifle and/or Pistol Association represented if such State Association provides for individual membership, or be members of a rifle and/or pistol club which is affiliated and in good standing with the State Association concerned at the time of competition.
-State Association Teams permitted to enter the competition concerned by the tournament program conditions must be authorized and accredited by the State Association President, Vice President or Secretary.
-Such State Associations must be affiliated and in good standing with the NRA at the time of competition.
+- 2.10 Team Representation No individual may be a Team Captain, Coach, firing member, or alternate firing member on more than one team in any one match. - 2.11 Open Teams- Teams may be comprised of members without restriction on residency or club membership. - 2.12 State Association Teams Members, including Team Captain and Coach, of such teams must be bona fide residents of the State represented and individual members of the State Rifle and/or Pistol Association represented if such State Association provides for individual membership, or be members of a rifle and/or pistol club which is affiliated and in good standing with the State Association concerned at the time of competition.
+State Association Teams permitted to enter the competition concerned by the tournament program conditions must be authorized and accredited by the State Association for that tournament.
+Authorization shall be signed by the State Association President, Vice President or Secretary, Such State Associations must be affiliated and in good standing with the NRA at the time of competition.
 If specifically allowed by conditions of the program, a person not a State Association member may serve as the coach of a State Association Team.
 (That person may not be a firing member.)